dehypnosis/leaderboard/README.md

 the exact role of that in the whole system.
 But here I assumed that there might be a lot of `PlayerLeaderBoard` like apps.
 So I tried to treat `PlayerStore` as a kind of message producer, and `PlayerLeaderBoard` as a message consumer.

-Finally, a `HTTP Server` would serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.
+Finally, a `APIServer` would serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.